Tel-Aviv/mob_closed_streets/README.md

 4. Run <code>node bundle.js</code> from destination server

 ## CI
-Destination server should run GitHub WebHook.
-This repo provides
+This repo provides the definition of WebHook that sends <code>POST</code> requiests for pushes to this repo.
+In order to receive these request, run
+<code>babel-node webHook.js</code>

 To expose internal server to Internet we use <code>ngrok</code>.
 The configuration of ngrok (<code>ngrok.yml</code>) includes the following:
 ```